This roasted Maple Sesame Brussels Sprouts recipe is a great easy vegan side dish! It's made with a sweet, savory, and spicy Asian glaze.

 I do not recommend freezing these roasted Brussels sprouts, as they are best enjoyed right away or within a few days of preparation.

 - Parmesan Roasted Cauliflower

 - Herb Roasted Potatoes

 Looking For More Roasted Vegetables?
 Don't Miss These!

 Maple Sesame Brussels Sprouts (Vegan)

-- Cut Brussels sprouts into halves or quarters depending on their size.
+- Chop the bottom portion of each Brussel sprout off with a knife and discard.
+Cut Brussels sprouts into halves or quarters depending on their size.
 Try to cut all the Brussels sprouts into relatively the same size.

-- Place the pan in the oven and roast for 15 minutes, tossing occasionally.
+- Place the pan in the oven and roast for 15 minutes.
+Remove the pan after 15 minutes.

 - Pour the sauce over the Brussels sprouts and toss them in the glaze, so that they're evenly coated.

 - Return the pan to the oven and roast for another 4 minutes.
 Remove and toss the sprouts, so that they're evenly coated in the glaze before serving.